stashed/stash/docs/guides/initializer.md

     - statefulsets
 ```

-This is helpful when you create `Restic` before creating workload objects.
+This is helpful when you create `Backup` before creating workload objects.
 This allows stash operator to initialize the target workloads by adding sidecar or, init-container before workload-pods are created.
 Thus stash operator does not need to delete workload pods for applying changes.

 This is particularly helpful for workload kind `StatefulSet`, since kubernetes does not adding sidecar / init containers to StatefulSets after they are created.

 ## Next Steps

 - Learn how to use Stash to backup a Kubernetes deployment [here](/docs/guides/backup.md).
-- Learn about the details of Restic CRD [here](/docs/concepts/crds/restic.md).
+- Learn about the details of Backup CRD [here](/docs/concepts/crds/restic.md).
 - To restore a backup see [here](/docs/guides/restore.md).
 - Learn about the details of Recovery CRD [here](/docs/concepts/crds/recovery.md).
 - To run backup in offline mode see [here](/docs/guides/offline_backup.md)